NonProjects/tgbox/docs/examples.rst

     # Get a last DecryptedRemoteBoxFile from RemoteBox
     last_drbf = await drb.get_file(await drb.get_last_file_id())
+    #
     # To change metadata you will need to specify DecryptedLocalBox
+    #
+    # You can also change cattrs, mime and any other
+    # metadata fields, not only file path and name.
+    #
     await last_drbf.update_metadata(
         changes = {
             'file_name': b'some_nice_filename',